ratulalahy/intro_to_swe/projects/milestone-4.md

 - **Implement new features** from the backlog, integrating them with existing architecture (MVC), principles (SOLID), and UI.
 - **Improve code quality** by identifying opportunities for patterns to enhance maintainability, flexibility, and reusability without overcomplicating.
 - **Ensure natural integration** of patterns, evaluating if they truly add value or if simpler alternatives are better.
-- **Manually validate** new features and pattern implementations to confirm functionality and improvements.
+- **Manually validate and test** new features and pattern behaviors, documenting results for future reference.
 - **Reflect on design decisions** to articulate how patterns elevate your software engineering practices, including when not to use them.

 ---